nathangeffen/cagl/docs/macros.md

 This is the most flexible of the copy macros (except it can't currently be used with hash tables).
 It concatenates all the elements from one container that meet a user-specified condition to the end of another.
 If the second container is empty, then this is equivalent to a copy.
 The *cond_func* takes an extra parameter, *data*, which is any user defined data.
 This allows the cond_func to track information between calls.
 Memory allocation is handled by CAGL.

+If you copy to a balanced binary tree, the elements will be inserted in the correct place as defined by the tree's user provided *cmp_func* function.

 ```C
 CAG_CONCAT_IF(container_from, c1, container_to, c2, cond_func, data, result)
 ```